Languages constructed by Tolkien: Middle-earth languages

-Elvish languages
+Elvish

 Internal and external histories

 The internal history of Elvish Languages mapped to kindreds and migrations in the Sundering of the Elves.
 Quenya was the ancient language; Sindarin was initially spoken in Beleriand, and continued to be spoken in Middle-earth in the Third Age.
 Beneath the name of each language is the word for "Elves" in that language.

 Internally, in the fiction, the Elvish language family is a group of languages related by descent from a common ancestor, called the proto-language.

 Externally, in Tolkien's life, he constructed the family from around 1910, working on it up to his death in 1973.
 He constructed the grammar and vocabulary of at least fifteen languages and dialects in roughly three periods: